amritkrishan/RabbitMQProducerDirectExchange/README.md

 Spring Boot with RabbitMQ Integration Producer Logic using Direct Exchange

 # CLI to setup RabbitMQ locally
+Use following commands in your terminal to setup RabbitMQ

 # Install RabbitMQ on MAC
 brew install rabbitmq